 Our eleven PC(USA) seminaries count on denomination-wide support to fulfill the ministries we Presbyterians require of them—educating transformational leaders who can preach, teach, pray, counsel, and serve in bearing witness to the Gospel.

 Fair Trade Coffee and Chocolate

-In between our Sunday worship services, you can purchase Equal Exchange coffee and chocolate.
-Fair trade is a way of doing business that ultimately aims to keep small farmers an active part of the world marketplace, and aims to empower consumers to make purchases that support their values.
+Once a month following our Sunday worship services, you can purchase Equal Exchange coffee and chocolate.
+Fair trade is a way of doing business that ultimately aims to keep small-scale farmers an active part of the world marketplace, and aims to empower consumers to make purchases that support their values.
 And it all tastes delicious!